Spring Garden Flowers That Bring Joy

-My walkway garden was the first bed planted on the property and was designed to attract pollinators and add year round color.
+My walkway garden was the first bed planted on the property and was designed to attract pollinators and add year-round color.

-I love spring bulbs!
 They add early spring color and brighten the gardens before I’ve had a chance to pick up annuals at the nursery.

 I dig them up and transplant them early in the season so they get a front spot in the border.

 In the back of the border, I planted some arbor vitaes as a focal point and tucked in some boxwoods for year round interest.

 I love how it compliments the bright yellow daffodils!
 It was the perfect addition to my spring porch decor.

 My friends and I garden in different zones so be sure to check out their spring flower garden blogs!

-Follow the Spring Flowers Tour
+Follow the Spring Garden Flowers Tour

 Pin It To Remember It Later!